azizkayumov/Sockets-programming-in-C/README.md

   3) Open another terminal
   4) Using telnet service, connect to the IP and port number, for example, type: telnet 127.0.0.1 8888
-  5) Now you are using a simple ATM, just enjoy!
+  5) Now you are using a simple ATM, there are to bank accounts with card numbers and balances:

+        -  char* card_number1="0000 0000 0000 0000";
+        -  unsigned int balance1 = 1000;
+        -  char* card_number2="1000 0000 0000 0000";
+        -  unsigned int balance2 = 1500;
+  6) ATM asks for card number, just enjoy above numbers
+  7) Test other functions: BALANCE, WITHDRAW, DEPOSIT between two clients

 Give some stars!